Herman, Morton, The Architecture of Victorian Sydney, 1964

 This book investigates the issues and history of Aboriginal and

-parts; Settlement: Present & Past, Settlements of Enclosure,
+Settlement: Present & Past, Settlements of Enclosure, Settlement in

-Settlement in Government, and Unsettlement.
-Each essay is well
+Government, and Unsettlement.
+Each essay is well documented and

-documented and explores housing from pre-colonial times, through
+explores housing from pre-colonial times, through to Redfern and

-to Redfern and Launceston in the 1970's, and contemporary housing
+Launceston in the 1970's, and contemporary housing initiatives.

-pocket-sized hardback looking at the architecture of the capitol
+Souvenir pocket-sized hardback looking at the architecture of the

-with a photographed project per page, to represent a year.
-The
+a photographed project per page, to represent a year.
+The first 3

 Including Ipswich and the Sunshine Coast.
 Pesaro, Australia, 2001,